slsa-framework/slsa/docs/spec-stages.md

 ## Stable

 At this stage the document is considered stable.
-It is suitable for reference and implementation in production.
 Changes may only happen if deemed necessary and will be avoided as much as possible if they might adversely impact implementations.

 ## Retired